Photo Credit: National Audubon Society © 2020

 Seattle Audubon started Nature Camp in 1982, and for more than 35 years we’ve built a reputation for quality environmental learning, emphasizing experiential outdoor activities that instill an appreciation for nature.

 Our camp in West Seattle is held at Explorer West Middle School.
 (10015 28th Ave SW, Seattle, WA 98146) Close to parks with wonderful natural spaces to explore!
 (No West Seattle Nature Camp sessions are planned for summer 2021.)

 Convenient Camp Hours

 Extended Care is also available before and after regular camp hours for all campers.
 Morning care runs from 8-9a.m. and afternoon care runs from 3:30-5:30p.m.
 Space is limited.
 (NO EXTENDED CARE FOR SUMMER 2021.)
 Learn more about Extended Care…

 Trained, Professional, Enthusiastic Staff

-Interested in joining the Nature Camp team?
+Interested in joining the Nature Camp team as a Naturalist?
 Check out our Careers Page for current job openings.

 Preschool and Kindergarten sessions have field groups of 8-10.